Knot concordance in homology cobordisms: Introduction

 Theorem \ref{thm:main} can be interpreted in terms of non-locally-flat piecewise-linear concordance.
 As background, every knot $K \subset S^3$ bounds a piecewise-linear (PL) disk in $B^4$, obtained by taking the cone over $K$.
-Such a disk is smooth except at the cone point.
+Such a disk is smooth (and hence locally flat) except at the cone point.
 Resolving a conjecture of Zeeman \cite{ZeemanDunce}, Akbulut \cite{AkbulutZeeman} proved that the same need not hold for an arbitrary contractible $4$-manifold: he exhibited a contractible $4$-manifold $X$ and a knot $K \subset \partial X$ such that $K$ does not bound a PL disk (even with singularities) in $X$.
-However, Akbulut's example bounds a smoothly embedded disk in a different contractible $4$-manifold $X'$, meaning the obstruction is not intrinsic to $K$.
+However, Akbulut observed that there is a self-diffeomorphism $h \co \partial X \to \partial X$ such that $h(K)$ bounds a smoothly embedded disk in $X$.
+We may thus view $K$ as bounding a smooth disk in a ``different'' contractible $4$-manifold, namely $X$ with an alternate parametrization of its boundary.

 Note that a knot $K \subset Y$ bounds a PL disk in some homology $4$-ball $X$ if and only if $(Y,K)$ is in $\im(\varphi)$; this can be seen by adding or deleting neighborhoods of cone point singularities.
-The main result of \cite{Levinenonsurj} gives a pair $(Y,K)$ such that $Y$ bounds a contractible manifold $X$ but $K$ does not bound a PL disk in $X$ or in any other homology ball $X'$ with $\partial X' = Y$.
+The main result of \cite{Levinenonsurj} gives a pair $(Y,K)$ such that $Y$ bounds a contractible manifold $X$ but $K$ does not bound a PL disk in $X$ or in any other homology ball $X'$ with $\partial X' \cong Y$.
 By the same token, two pairs $(Y_0,K_0), (Y_1,K_1) \in \CZhat$ differ by an element of $\CZ$ if and only if $K_0$ and $K_1$ cobound a PL annulus in some homology cobordism from $Y_0$ to $Y_1$.
 Thus, the quotient $\CZhat/\CZ$ can be interpreted as the group of knots in homology null-cobordant homology spheres modulo PL concordance in homology cobordisms.
 (PL concordances in $Y \times I$ have also been studied under the name {\em almost concordance} by Celoria \cite{Celoria}.)
+Throughout this discussion, we have implicitly used the fact that a PL embedded surface in a smooth $4$-manifold can be taken to be smooth except at finitely many cone point singularities; see Appendix \ref{app:PL-smooth} below for a careful proof.

 \begin{remark} The arguments also apply to the group of knots in integer homology spheres that bound rational homology balls, modulo concordances in rational homology cobordisms. \end{remark}